Black queen cell virus

-The black queen cell virus (BQCV) is a virus that infects honey bees, specifically Apis mellifera, Apis florea, and Apis dorsata.
+Black queen cell virus (BQCV) is a virus that infects honey bees, specifically Apis mellifera, Apis florea, and Apis dorsata.
 Infection of the latter two species is more recent and can be attributed to genetic similarity and geographical closeness.
-It is important to learn about this virus because it is one of the most common bee viruses and bees are the most important pollinators.
-The agricultural industry depends on the bee's pollination to increase its economic value.

 Description

 Black queen cell virus was originally described in 1977, but its genome was not sequenced until 2000.
 BQCV can currently be found most commonly in Australia and parts of South Africa.
 BQCV visibly affects the pupae of queen bees, causing them first to turn yellow and then black, and eventually die.
 These pupae come from queen bees that seem healthy and show no symptoms of being infected with this virus, as it only manifests itself with visible symptoms in the larvae.
 Although only the larvae are visibly affected by this disease, adults can also be infected, but asymptomatically.
 Transmission occurs by a parasite called Nosema apis, which lives in the intestines of honey bees.
 BQCV can also be transmitted from nurse bees to larvae when they feed, and from hive to hive when the bees travel between them and when infected queen bees are distributed to other hives, There are no vaccines or treatment forms available to treat bees infected with this virus, therefore sanitation is the best way to prevent the spread.
 Sanitation practices include replacing the comb of the hive and requeening.
 Requeening simply means that the queen of the hive is replaced with a new, and in the case of infected hives, healthy queen.